linuxserver/docker-mods/README.md

         location / {
     ```
-5. Recreate the container to apply the changes.
+6. Restart the container to apply the changes.